vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week2/part1/readme.md

 ### RVMYTH
 The RVMYTH core is built on the RISC-V (Reduced Instruction Set Computer - Five) architecture, typically implementing the RV32I (32-bit Integer) base instruction set.
 This modern, open ISA makes the core highly flexible and relevant for current industry trends.

+RVMYTH typically implements a single-cycle or very simple multi-cycle pipeline.
+This structure breaks down instruction execution into discrete stages (Fetch, Decode, Execute, Memory, Write back).
+It contains the standard 32 general-purpose 32-bit registers required by the RV32I specification (e.g., r0 is hardwired to zero, r17 is used for data output in BabySoC).